 Being cold sucks, waiting in the cold sucks, and trying new things in a freezing arctic wind sucks even more.
-Spring skiing is ideal couple’s skiing because the sun is out, the snow is soft and there’s really no hurry to be anywhere else.
+Spring skiing is ideal couple’s skiing because the sun is out, the snow is soft and there’s really no hurry to be anywhere but the après patio.

 Ensure your spouse has decent equipment.
 The gift of new gear is one that keeps on giving and new technology, especially with skis, really does make the sport easier and more fun.
 But you don’t need to buy new stuff right away: Whistler Blackcomb often hosts “Demo Days” with lots of the top brands participating and most shops have demo gear they’ll loan out (and sell off cheap towards end of the season).

-It’s totally funny when someone falls and doesn’t hurt themself but make sure your spouse is laughing before you do.
+It’s totally funny when someone falls and doesn’t hurt themself but the number two rule (after no lessons) of riding with your spouse is to make sure they are laughing before you do.
 Also, don’t drag the love of your life along as third wheel while you rip with your “regular” crew.
 Generally just try to remember back to when you weren’t as rad as you think you are now.
 Divorce rates are high enough, and skiing/snowboarding is supposed to be about having fun together.
 Remember that and have fun.
 (Also, “Just do it” is not super constructive or helpful.)

 10. No Friends on a Pow Day